PostalPortal/PostalPoint_Plugins/README.md

 * `onReceiptChange(function (receipt) {})`: Add a function to be called whenever the transaction data/receipt is changed.
 * `onTransactionFinished(function (receipt) {})`: Same as `onReceiptChange` except run when a transaction is completed.
 * `registerCardProcessor(...)`: Register the plugin as a credit card processor.
 See examples/payment-processor for details.
+* `registerCryptoProcessor(...)`: Register the plugin as a cryptocurrency payment provider.
+See examples/crypto-processor for details.
 * `ReceiptItem`: A class representing a sale item in the current transaction.
 See docs/Receipt.md for details.
 * `ReceiptPayment`: A class representing a payment entry for the current transaction.
 See docs/Receipt.md for details.